 BEIRUT: The Lebanese pound remained stable against the dollar Tuesday, trading at around LL8,300 on the black market as the Cabinet formation process continued to stall.

 Black market exchangers were selling the dollar for LL8,350 and buying it for LL8,250.
-The pound marginally fell against the dollar Thursday, trading at around LL8,350 Monday and LL8,300 over the Lebanese Independence Day weekend.
+The pound was trading at around LL8,350 Monday and LL8,300 over the Lebanese Independence Day weekend.

-The recent decline of the pound – breaching LL8,000 to the dollar last Wednesday for first time in four weeks – comes as the Cabinet formation process remains at a standstill, with no solutions to be found.
+The recent decline of the pound – it breached LL8,000 to the dollar Wednesday for first time in four weeks – comes as the Cabinet formation process remains at a standstill, with no solutions to be found.

 Copyright © 2020, The Daily Star.
 All rights reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).